Professors Herdegen, Mossler, Vitale, D. Weese

 PSYCHOLOGY 403.
 (3)

 HISTORY AND SYSTEMS OF PSYCHOLOGY.
 An exploration of the history of psychology from its philosophical antecedents through the major schools of structuralism, functionalism, behaviorism, Gestalt psychology, and psychoanalysis.
 Current issues which influence the research emphasis of current psychologists are discussed.
 The course is highly recommended for students who are planning on graduate study in psychology or related fields.
-Prerequisites: Psychology 101, 102, and at least three courses at the 300-level; Psychology 304 and 312 are especially recommended.
+Prerequisites: Psychology 101 and at least three courses at the 300-level; Psychology 304 and 312 are especially recommended.
 Open to seniors only.
-Offered: alternate years.
+Offered: as staffing permits.

 PSYCHOLOGY 410.
 (3)